-This fund was created by the Shanta Foundation, to allow financial support to needy students, both international and from the UK through scholarships and bursaries, as well as to develop a large site on the campus.
+This fund was created by the Shanta Foundation, to allow financial support to needy students, both international and from the UK through scholarships and bursaries, as well as to contribute for the development of a large Temple Quarter Campus.

 The university’s vice-chancellor, Professor Hugh Brady, said “It will turn a neglected area into a new destination; an open, green, inclusive centre for transformative innovation.
 It will be relevant to international, national and local communities.
 It will inspire and connect local people, social enterprises, businesses, academics and students.
 It will create jobs and celebrate Bristol culture.”

 Comments from recipients of the Students Support Programme

 “I cannot stress enough how much your donation has helped in making my university experience what it has been so far.
 I still remember sitting on my bed with a calculator in hand in the summer after my A-levels, trying to work out how I would afford all of the costs of university with no financial support from home, but now that feels like a distant dream.”Sarah, studying English Literature

 “I really appreciate your support with this Scholarship.
 This has lessened my financial worries of somehow paying back a loan in a scientific field of study and career.”Jonas, studying Physics & Astrophysics

 “I was fortunate enough to be on the Futures Scholarship Programme for my first year at university studying Veterinary Science and the support has been invaluable…..
 I believe your donation has contributed greatly to my studies.
 I used some of the money to buy revision tools e.g. anatomy flashcards, posters, and printer ink.
 These tools really helped me consolidate my learning from lecture slides and will hopefully contribute towards becoming the best veterinary surgeon I can be!…..
 I truly appreciate your donation.Meghan, studying Vetenary Science